-It is true that there are various causes for the “Lenovo stuck on boot menu” error.
+There are various causes for the “Lenovo stuck on boot menu” error.
 It can relate to software or hardware.
-To get a better idea about this error, let’s take a look at the list of causes.
+To get a better idea about this error, let’s look at the list of causes.

-It is obvious that issues in Windows OS can lead to various issues in your PC.
-So, if your Lenovo stuck on the boot menu, that could be linked to an OS-related issue.
-In some cases, malware infections can make your OS corrupted and prevent it from booting.
+Issues in Windows OS can lead to various issues in your PC.
+So, if your Lenovo is stuck on the boot menu, that could be linked to an OS-related issue.
+In some cases, malware infections can corrupt your OS and prevent it from booting.

 In addition to that, your PC can experience issues like improperly installed applications and corrupted drivers.
-In addition to that, failed windows update too can cause the same issue.
+In addition, failed windows update can cause the same issue.